-The Iowa DNR, Special Urban Deer Task Force, Parks and Recreation Commission, staff members within Parks and Recreation, the Police Department and Animal Control all support the continuation of the Urban Deer Management ordinance and rules.
+The Iowa DNR, Special Urban Deer Task Force, Parks and Recreation Commission, and staff members within Parks and Recreation, the Police Department, and Animal Control all support the continuation of the Urban Deer Management ordinance and rules.

-Therefore, staff recommends the approval of Alternative 1; whereby the Council would approve bow hunting in designated locations including the park system and city property as detailed in the Urban Deer Management ordinance and rules.
 Continuing a process for designating additional hunting locations on private property will provide a tool for private landowners and other public entities to participate in efforts to control the deer population.
 Additional notice requirements will continue to ensure that neighboring property owners are formally notified of a property being considered for hunting.